-- Each dining establishment must (1) comply with the sections that follow that are applicable to the type of dining being offered by the establishment regarding outdoor dining, indoor dining, or both, (2) have created, posted, and implemented a Social Distancing Protocol checklist (Appendix A to this Order), and (3) also comply with Health Officer Directive No. 2020-16, including as that directive may be amended from time to time, regarding required best practices for outdoor dining or indoor dining, as applicable. - c.
+- xi.
+Each dining establishment must (1) comply with the sections that follow that are applicable to the type of dining being offered by the establishment regarding outdoor dining, indoor dining, or both, (2) have created, posted, and implemented a Social Distancing Protocol checklist (Appendix A to this Order), and (3) also comply with Health Officer Directive No. 2020-16, including as that directive may be amended from time to time, regarding required best practices for outdoor dining or indoor dining, as applicable. - c.
 Outdoor Dining Description and Conditions to Operate.
 Restaurants and bars that serve food may operate for outdoor dining ("outdoor dining establishments") subject to the following limitations and conditions: - i.
 The outdoor dining establishment must comply with all General Conditions to Operate listed in Section (8)b above; - ii.
 Outdoor dining establishments must limit tables to three Households up to six people total; and - iii.
-Dining establishments may serve alcoholic beverages outdoors without serving bona fide meals; and - Patrons must remain outside the outdoor dining establishment and may enter the establishment only (1) to access a bathroom, (2) to access an outdoor space that is only accessible by traveling through the restaurant, or (3) to order or pickup food at an indoor counter.
+Patrons must remain outside the outdoor dining establishment and may enter the establishment only (1) to access a bathroom, (2) to access an outdoor space that is only accessible by traveling through the restaurant, or (3) to order or pickup food at an indoor counter.